 Explain approaches for and challenges in assessing country risk.

+Assessing country risk can be challenging, as the data is limited: defaults have occurred on a consistent basis, however the number of countries that have defaulted over the years is small in a statistical sense.
+Moreover, using macroeconomics analysis alone to analyze country risk is not sufficient.
+As with companies, there are principal-agent problems that can affect political outcomes.
+In the context of public policy, this is a relatively new and active field of research in economics called public choice theory, which describes the rent-seeking behavior and self-interest of those who hold office.
+Public choice theory is likely to become increasingly important when assessing country risk.

+Furthermore, problems such as model risk in econometrics and the fact that data is only available after a significant time lag make it hard to construct models with predictive power.
+There is also the notion that analysts do not want to raise criticism when times seem to be good so as not to sound alarmist.

 Describe how country risk ratings are used in lending and investment decisions.

 Once a country risk rating approach has been established, often using a combination of rating sources,

 Lenders use the risk rating to create a scale to limit their country risk and transfer risk exposures.
 Typically an overall country

-The size of the overall limits are proportional to the lending institution’s risk appetite and to the ratings.
+The size of the overall limits is proportional to the lending institution’s risk appetite and to the ratings.
 Low ratings would permit only small exposures with short tenors

 Describe some of the challenges in country risk analysis.